Percy Jackson

-Perseus Jackson, commonly known as Percy Jackson, is a fictional character in the Camp Half-Blood Chronicles by Rick Riordan.
-He is the protagonist, the narrator, and the title character of the Percy Jackson & the Olympians series, one of the seven protagonists and a main character in The Heroes of Olympus series, and a minor character in both The Trials of Apollo series and The Nico di Angelo Adventures series, making him one of the few characters to appear in all four book series of the Camp Half-Blood chronicles.
-He has also been a narrator and protagonist in Riordan's Graeco-Roman/Egyptian crossover stories, part of the Demigods and Magicians collection.
-The character serves as the narrator in Percy Jackson's Greek Gods and Percy Jackson's Greek Heroes, also by Rick Riordan.
+Perseus "Percy" Jackson is a fictional character in the Camp Half-Blood Chronicles by Rick Riordan.
+He is the protagonist, the narrator, and the title character of the Percy Jackson & the Olympians series (2005–2009) and The Senior Year Adventures (2023–present), also serving as the narrator in the Demigods and Magicians collection.

-Percy Jackson is played by Logan Lerman in the film adaptations, and by Walker Scobell in the television adaptation for Disney+.
-In the stage musical adaptation, the role was originated by Chris McCarrell on Broadway, and by Max Harwood on the West End.

 Creation and conception

-Development of the character Percy Jackson began when Rick Riordan started inventing stories for his son Haley Riordan, who was diagnosed with ADHD and dyslexia in the spring of 2002.
-When Haley was in second grade and he was studying Greek mythology, he asked his father to tell him bedtime stories based on those myths.
+Development of Percy Jackson began when Rick Riordan started inventing stories for his son Haley, who was diagnosed with ADHD and dyslexia, in the spring of 2002.
+When Haley was studying Greek mythology, he asked his father to tell him bedtime stories based on those myths.
 When his father ran out of ideas, Haley suggested that he make up new stories that combined existing mythological characters with new ones.
-This led Riordan to create the fictional character of Percy Jackson and the story of his travels across the United States to recover Zeus's lightning-bolt.
-Haley then suggested it be written as a novel.
+This led Riordan to create the fictional character of Percy and the story of his travels across the United States to recover Zeus's lightning-bolt.
+Haley eventually suggested it be written as a novel.
 Riordan received input on the manuscript from some of his middle school students before taking the idea of Percy Jackson to a publisher.

 Riordan has said that Percy Jackson's original character was "inspired by my son's own struggle" at school.
-Haley and Percy have been cited as the "same age" and share several character traits, though they are by no means the same person.
+Haley and Percy have been cited as the "same age" and share several character traits.
 Riordan has also stated that Percy has "[his] sense of humor" and is also "based on many of the students [he has] had in the past."